Accelarated Peer-support Partnership programme (PAP-APP) Phase 1

-For 2018-2020 the programme is supported financially by the Austrian Development Agency (ADA), the Ministry of Foreign Affairs, Iceland and the IDI basket funds.
-In-kind contribution is also provided by AFROSAI-E and CREFIAF, as well as the SAIs of Gabon, Ghana, Namibia, Norway, Senegal and Sweden.
+For 2018-2021 the programme was supported financially by the Austrian Development Agency (ADA), the Ministry of Foreign Affairs, Iceland and the IDI basket funds.
+In-kind contribution was also provided by AFROSAI-E and CREFIAF, as well as the SAIs of Gabon, Ghana, Namibia, Norway, Senegal and Sweden.

 The programme’s overall objective is to empower Supreme Audit Institutions (SAIs) in politically unstable and challenging environments to enhance their capacity and to improve their performance, to be able to make a difference to the lives of the citizens in their countries in line with International Standards of Supreme Audit Institutions number 12: